LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/toolbelt.md

 ▸ `Static` **OrchestratorClient**(): [`IOrchestratorClient`](liveperson-functions-toolbelt-documentation-orchestrator-client.html)

-Returns an OrchestratorClient which can be used to invoke other lambdas
+Returns an OrchestratorClient which can be used to invoke other functions

 #### Returns